 We use base salaries to recognize the experience, skills, knowledge and responsibilities of our employees, including our executive officers.
 Base salaries for our NEOs typically are established through arm's length negotiation at the time the executive is hired or promoted, taking into account the position for which the executive is being considered and the executive's qualifications and prior experience, and is generally set out in a written employment agreement with each NEO.
 Each NEO's base salary has been approved by our compensation committee.
 None of our NEOs is currently party to an employment agreement that provides for automatic or scheduled increases in base salary.
 Our compensation committee, however, with input from our chief executive officer, reviews and evaluates on an annual basis whether any increases to the base salaries of our NEOs other than our chief executive officer and our executive chairman should be made based on changes or expected changes in the scope of an NEO's responsibilities.
-Our compensation committee, without any input from our chief executive chairman, also reviews and evaluates on an annual basis whether any increases to the base salaries of our chief executive officer and executive chairman should be made based on changes salaries of our chief executive officer and executive chairman should be made based on our chief executive officer and executive chairman should be made based on changes of our chief executive officer and executive chairman should be made based on the overall performance of our company in that year.
+Our compensation committee, without any input from our chief executive officer or executive chairman, also reviews and evaluates on an annual basis whether any increases to the base salaries of our chief executive officer and executive chairman should be made based on the overall performance of our company in that year.